vetchium/spec/vetchium.md

 ### Data Residency and Constraints

-To meet regulatory requirements, user and organization data is assigned a "Home Region" for storage.
+To meet regulatory requirements, data is stored in a "Home Region" assigned to the entity that owns the data.

-- All core data for a Hub User (including their Posts, Comments, and Profile) is stored in the Home Region selected during their account creation.
+- **Hub User Data**: All core data for a Hub User (including their Posts, Comments, and Profile) is stored in the Home Region selected during their account creation.
+Users can request to migrate their profile and data to another region, subject to platform policies.
-- All core data for an Organization (including its Job Openings) is stored in the Home Region selected during its creation.
-If an Organization has sub-entities in different regions, the data for those sub-entities will be stored in their respective designated regions.
+- **Organization Data**: An Employer's presence on the platform consists of a single top-level Organization and an optional hierarchy of Sub-Organizations.
-- While data is stored in a specific region, it is accessible globally to all users of the platform, subject to standard permissions.
+    - Each entity (the top-level Organization and each Sub-Organization) must have a "Home Region" assigned to it at the time of its creation.
+This selection is permanent and cannot be changed.
-- Users can request to migrate their profile and data from one region to another, subject to platform policies.
+    - Data created for a specific entity is stored in its designated Home Region.
+For example, a job opening created for "Acme Gmbh" (a sub-organization with its Home Region in the EU) will have its data stored in the EU region, even if the parent organization's Home Region is in Singapore.
-- Organizations cannot be migrated from one region to another.
-They must be recreated in the new region if a change is required.
+    - While data storage is regional, it is accessible globally to all authorized users of the platform, subject to their permissions.
-- To ensure a seamless global user experience, the following must be unique across the entire platform, regardless of region:
+- **Platform-Wide Unique Identifiers**: To ensure a seamless global user experience, the following must be unique across the entire platform, regardless of region:
-    - Organization domain names
+    - Organization domain names (associated with the top-level Organization)
     - Hub User handles
     - Hub User email addresses